for memorial changes please use edit tab and do not leave a message below as I do not see them as often...

-I want to give a special thanks to all the people that have created, photographed or played any part in the creation and maintenance of any Ancestry memorials, especially ones related to my family, also a sincere thanks to those that transferred memorials of my family members to me.
+Thanks to all the people that have created, photographed or played any part in the creation and maintenance of any Find a Grave memorials, especially ones related to my family, also a sincere thanks to those that transferred memorials of my family members to me.
 Wishing everyone a very healthy and prosperous 2018.

-In memory of Schmoopy & Tiggy Daddy our dearly departed cats, you left us much too soon and we miss you every day~
+If you appreciated me creating or linking your loved ones then consider stopping by and leave a flower on the recently created memorials made in memory of Schmoopy & Tiggy Daddy our dearly departed cats, they left us much too soon and we miss them every day~

 Do not stand at my grave and weep